Klipper3d/klipper/docs/Config_Reference.md

 #   mesh_origin option.
 This parameter must be provided for round beds
 #   and omitted for rectangular beds.
 #mesh_origin:
-#   Defines the center (X, Y) coordinate of the mesh for round beds.
+#   Defines the center X, Y coordinate of the mesh for round beds.
 This
 #   coordinate is relative to the probe's location.
 It may be useful
 #   to adjust the mesh_origin in an effort to maximize the size of the
 #   mesh radius.
-Default is (0, 0).
+Default is 0, 0.
 This parameter must be omitted for
 #   rectangular beds.
 #mesh_min:
-#   Defines the minimum (X, Y) coordinate of the mesh for rectangular
+#   Defines the minimum X, Y coordinate of the mesh for rectangular
 #   beds.
 This coordinate is relative to the probe's location.
 This
 #   will be the first point probed, nearest to the origin.
 This
 #   parameter must be provided for rectangular beds.
 #mesh_max:
-#   Defines the maximum (X, Y) coordinate of the mesh for rectangular
+#   Defines the maximum X, Y coordinate of the mesh for rectangular
 #   beds.
 Adheres to the same principle as mesh_min, however this will
 #   be the furthest point probed from the bed's origin.
 This parameter
 #   must be provided for rectangular beds.
 #probe_count: 3, 3
 #   For rectangular beds, this is a comma separate pair of integer
-#   values (X, Y) defining the number of points to probe along each
+#   values X, Y defining the number of points to probe along each
 #   axis.
 A single value is also valid, in which case that value will
 #   be applied to both axes.
-Default is (3, 3).
+Default is 3, 3.
 #round_probe_count: 5
 #   For round beds, this integer value defines the maximum number of
 #   points to probe along each axis.
 This value must be an odd number.